AdobeDocs/dynamic-media-classic.en/help/using/creating-image-maps.md

 To change the position, shape, and size of an Image Map, select the Image Map button.
 Then, select the **[!UICONTROL Pan]** tool and follow these instructions:

-* **Change position** - Move the pointer near to but not over the border of the Image Map.
+* **Change position**: Move the pointer near to but not over the border of the Image Map.
 When you see the four-headed arrow icon, drag the map to a new location.

-* **Change the size and shape** - How you change the shape and size of an Image Map depends on whether you are working with a rectangular or polygonal Image Map:
+* **Change the size and shape**: How you change the shape and size of an Image Map depends on whether you are working with a rectangular or polygonal Image Map:

 >[!TIP]
 >
 >You can drag the Size slider at the bottom of the screen to change views and get a better look at your Image Map.

-* **Rectangular Image Map** - Move the pointer over a side or corner of the Image Map.
+* **Rectangular Image Map**: Move the pointer over a side or corner of the Image Map.
 When you see the double-headed arrow icon, start dragging.
-Hold down the Shift key as you drag to change size but maintain the aspect ratio (the shape).
+Hold down the Shift key as you drag to change the size but maintain the aspect ratio (the shape).

-* **Polygonal Image Map** - Drag a square selection handle.
+* **Polygonal Image Map**: Drag a square selection handle.
 To create a selection handle, select the border of the Image Map and start dragging.

 ### Handle overlapping Image Maps {#handling-overlapping-image-maps}

-If your image or eCatalog page includes more than one Image Map and the maps overlap, you can determine how maps overlap.
+If your image or eCatalog page includes more than one Image Map and the maps overlap, you can determine how the maps overlap.
 To do so, change the order of maps on the Image Map list.
 Drag their names higher or lower on the list.
 How high a name is on the list determines whether its Image Map overlaps other Image Maps.

 ### Import Image Map data {#importing-image-map-data}

 Rather than enter Image Map data on each page, you can import the data for your image, Spin Set, or eCatalog into the Map Summary screen.
 You import the Image Map data in the form of a tab-delimited file or XML DTD.
 The fields in your file must be in the order shown in the Map Summary screen: Name, TOC Labels, Maps, URLs, Rollover Text, Other Actions, and Search Strings.
-Importing Image Map data saves you the trouble of entering the data in the Image Map List as you create each Image Map.
+Importing Image Map data saves you the trouble of entering the data in the Image Map list as you create each Image Map.

 **To import Image Map data:**

 1. Go to the Image Map editor page (for images or images in SpinSets) or the Map Pages tab of the eCatalog editing screen.
 1. Select **[!UICONTROL Import Metadata]**.
-1. In the Upload Metadata dialog box, select Image or Image Map to upload the metadata from desired asset property type.
+1. In the Upload Metadata dialog box, select Image or Image Map to upload the metadata from the desired asset property type.
 1. In the `Generate File` drop-down list, select the type of file that you want to create.
 1. (Optional) Select **[!UICONTROL Generate]** to preview the resulting data based on the type of file you want to create.
 Select **[!UICONTROL Close]** to return to the Upload Metadata dialog box.
 1. Browse to the file that you want to upload.
 In the File Name text field, specify the name of the generated file.